Can you use math to make the perfect French omelet?

 “The recipe is not the finish line.
 What’s important is the journey.”

-The first video I ever watched on French Guy Cooking was titled, “I Learned How They Chop Onions on the Street…,” published in 2017.
-It doesn’t take place at some food stand or a farmer’s market.
+The first video I ever watched on French Guy Cooking was titled, “I Learned How They Chop Onions on the Street…” Published in 2017, it doesn’t take place at some food stand or a farmer’s market.
 Instead, it’s set in Ainouz’s own studio.
 Seated behind his computer, he searches the internet for a faster onion-chopping method, watches a blindfolded man dice an onion in seconds, and then tries to replicate this method.

 It’s classic French Guy Cooking.
-Over eight minutes, Ainouz massacres over a dozen onions (“Learning a new thing is always exciting,” he says with a smile right before butchering onion number 11 and cursing in French), but eventually, he manages to improve his onion-cutting speed by exactly 47 percent.
+In roughly eight minutes, Ainouz massacres over a dozen onions (“Learning a new thing is always exciting,” he says with a smile right before butchering onion number 11 and cursing in French), but eventually, he manages to improve his onion-cutting speed by exactly 47 percent.
 It’s funny, geeky, and inspirational, all at once.

 I’d be lying if I said this video changed the way I dice onions.
 It didn’t.
 But it still inspired me to be more creative in my own cooking and to recognize that there’s no one right way to do anything in the kitchen.